 Utilizing Matching Theory for Personnel Assignments to Promote Autonomous Career Development and Engagement

-For many years, Sysmex has managed its human resources through the so-called Japanese-style (membership-based) personnel system, in which the company decides an employee’s assignment and appointment.
+For many years, Sysmex has managed its human resources through the so-called Japanese-style (membership-based) personnel system, in which the company decides an employee’s assignment and promotion decisions.
 However, with the rapid globalization and portfolio expansion of our business, the ratio of mid-career hires and non-Japanese employees has increased year by year.
 In order to sustain our high growth potential, we urgently needed to acquire and train highly specialized personnel and next-generation leaders, as well as appropriately assign and train diverse human resources and create an attractive environment for them to succeed in.

 In 2020, we introduced a new job-based personnel system as one of the foundations to enable each employee to develop their expertise and design their autonomous career path.
-This new system revolutionized the former ability-based personnel system that employees’ grades are ranked based on their ability, by determining an employee’s grade based on their role and job content.
+This new system revolutionized the former ability-based personnel system in which employees’ grades are ranked based on their ability, by determining an employee’s grade based on their role and job content.

 How the Matching Algorithm Works